culturing/poems/Poems/There is too much noise.md

 but I've heard her song,
 I’ve seen blossoms rise.

-If there is a balm
+If there is a balm, it lies
-it lies behind still-naked eyes.
+behind still-naked eyes.